samWighton/samWighton.github.io/README.md

 Sam has used Haskell at IMB Bank to write documentation creation scripts.
 Haskell was also a good fit to represent the business logic needed for data conversion at PKF Lawler.

-Programs written in Haskell by Sam ran for months without errors on a server processing an inbound Forex data stream.
+Programs written in Haskell by Sam ran for months without error on a server processing a stream of inbound market data.

 #### MQL4